mariadb-corporation/MaxScale/Documentation/Upgrading/Upgrading-To-MaxScale-2.4.md

 milliseconds, respectively.

-_Not_ providing an explicit unit has been deprecated in MaxScale 2.4, so it is adviseable to add suffixes to durations.
+_Not_ providing an explicit unit has been deprecated in MaxScale 2.4, so it is advisable to add suffixes to durations.
 For instance,
 ```
 some_param=60s
 some_param=60000ms